progmult/yii-phing-deploy/README.md

 ```

 ## Conclusion ##
-It maybe simpler to use ssh command for this: it's faster, cause you don't waste time for googling "How to do thing with Phing" and learn "XML"-programming. :) But you may use one deploy config for many yii projects, just created symlinks to build.xml.
+It maybe simpler to use ssh command for this: it's faster, cause you don't waste time for googling "How to do thing with Phing" and learn "XML"-programming. :) But you may use one deploy config for many yii projects, just creating symlinks to build.xml.

 I use this in my CI Jenkins installation for deploy apps to staging server, creating dedicated job and then configure it:
  - to use Phing instead of default Ant.